i-abdullahirshad/gamepadscheck/src/content/articles/good-controller-polling-rate.md

 **Your connection type.** Bluetooth adds scheduling delay that a high polling rate cannot undo, because the bottleneck happens before polling matters.

 **Your controller's own sensors.** The pad has to read its buttons and sticks and prepare the data.
-If the hardware only updates its internal state at a certain pace, polling it faster just returns the same value repeatedly.
+If the hardware only updates its internal state at a certain pace, polling it faster just returns the same value repeatedly, and a fluctuating internal state is exactly what causes [controller jitter](/controller-jitter/).

 That last point is important with very high advertised rates.
 A controller can be polled 8000 times a second and still only produce new information a fraction of that often.